renerocksai/sublime_zk/README.md

 ![tagresults](https://user-images.githubusercontent.com/30892199/32421958-52a9cdec-c29d-11e7-9240-1a229a82351e.png)

 **Note:** The *Find Results* tab will be re-used in subsequent searches.
-In the screen-shot above I have used a split layout; the results will always show up in the tab at the bottom.
+In the screenshot above I have used a split layout; the results will always show up in the tab at the bottom.

 **Note:** If you set the parameter `show_search_results_in_new_tab` to `false`, then no new tab will be created for search results.
 They will be displayed in a little sort of pop-up at the bottom of the window.